ncm/nytm-spelling-bee/article.md

 `.scan()`, `match`, `.filter()`, and `.collect()`, at twice the line count, to get tolerable performance.
 A `match` would work here, but the code would be longer.
-Rust could have just one `push` call like the C++, but it would be slower, and ugly.
+Rust could have just one `push` call like the C++, but it would be ugly, and slower besides.

 Incidentally, I don't know why I can write
 ```